vStone/puppet-role/README.md

 When you have (puppet) developers that work on Windows workstations, you should prevent using `::` (double colons) in your role names.
 Using such a role (`foo::bar`) in combination with hiera could result in filenames with `::` in them.
-This will effectivly prevent any Windows user from checking out the repository.
+This will effectively prevent any Windows user from checking out the repository.

 In stead, you can choose any other separator (`__` for example) and